dell/common-github-actions/README.md

 ## Support

 Don’t hesitate to ask!
-Contact the team and community on the [mailing lists](https://group).
+Contact the team and community on [our support](./docs/SUPPORT.md).
 Open an issue if you found a bug on [Github Issues](https://github.com/dell/common-github-actions/issues).

 ## About